 - Look in the main content area for the Publication Life Cycle/Notes field.
 What kind of information is contained in this field?

-- There's a general bibliography FAQ page that explains the purpose of various fields, but best save that for later (you'll find it under the Resources tab).
+- There's a general bibliography FAQ page that explains the purpose of various fields, but best save that for later (you'll find it under the Bibliography tab).

 - Examine the right side-bar for Related Sources.